Nihon Parkerizing Co., Ltd.

 Strategy 1

-We estimate that emissions from business activities will increase with business growth if we take no remedies.
-Assuming the introduction of a carbon tax, the impact on operating income could be hundreds of millions of yen.
-We have, therefore, set an ambitious emissions reduction target of reducing CO2 emissions per unit of sales (Scope 1 and 2) by 30% (compared to FY2020) by 2030 and will ensure that we promote measures to address this risk.
+We estimate that the carbon emissions from business activities will increase as the business grows unless we take steps to prevent them.
+When carbon taxes are introduced, their impact on our operating income could be hundreds of millions of yen.
+To address these risks, we set a target to reduce CO2 emissions per unit of sales (Scope 1 and 2) by 30% compared to FY2020 by 2030.
+In addition, we have been discussing energy-saving activities across our group.

 Strategy 2

-We anticipate that procurement of new raw materials may be required due to environmental regulations.
-If it is difficult to procure raw materials, the impact on operating income could be billions of yen.
-As we have set "building a sustainable supply chain" as one of our key issues (materiality), we will establish a stable supply system for raw materials in cooperation with suppliers.
-Further, we will seek to develop products using alternative raw materials and switch to alternative products as appropriate.
+We anticipate that new raw materials may be required due to environmental regulations.
+If it is difficult to procure raw materials, the impact on operating income could exceed JPY one billion.
+To address the risks, we have set “taking responsibility for creating a sustainable society” as one of our key issues and encourage the use of alternative raw materials and the adoption of alternative products, in addition to establishing a stable supply system in cooperation with suppliers.

 Strategy 3